 Microchip has partnered with the experts in embedded ML in order to empower our developers with the latest tools and technologies in the field.
 We have multiple partners because they each have their own unique strengths and areas of expertise.

 With Edge Impulse and SensiML, developers can create solutions for a wide array of use-cases utilizing various sensor types.
-With Motion Gestures, developers can easily create new recognition models for custom, user-defined gestures.
 Our partners provide the necessary tools within their development platform to validate and optimize model performance before deployment.

 - Solution Type: Classification, Regression, and Anomaly Detection